Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 truffle.js is specified to use solc version 0.4.24

-but if needed, try running:
+(but if needed, try running:)

+    $ npm uninstall truffle

     $ npm install -g truffle@4.1.14